-Stelara (ustekinumab) is a prescription brand-name medication.
-It’s approved by the Food and Drug Administration (FDA) to treat moderate to severe Crohn’s disease in adults in certain circumstances.
+Stelara (ustekinumab) is a prescription brand-name injection.
+It’s prescribed to treat moderate to severe Crohn’s disease in adults in certain circumstances.

 Crohn’s disease is an inflammatory bowel disease.
-This means that it causes inflammation (damage and swelling) in your gastrointestinal tract.
+This means that it causes inflammation in your gastrointestinal tract.

 Here are the basics about Stelara: